fkohl04/framework-performance/README.md

 #### Observations

-1. Vertx requires with clear distance the fewest CPU time
+1. The Vertx services requires with clear distance the fewest CPU.
+All other services require about the same.
-2. The node service requires muss less memory than all the JVM frameworks
+2. The node service requires muss less memory than all the JVM frameworks.
+Spring, Spring-reactive and Ktor-CIO have a noticeably higher memory consumption than the others.

 #### Reasoning

+Since the Java Runtime Environment is bigger than the Node Runtime it is directly clear why the JVM containers require more memory than the Node container.
+Obviously the Spring Service allocates more memory than the other frameworks for each load scenario.
+A reason for this could be that the spring service creates one thread per open request, while the non-blocking frameworks are in general persisting a form of an event per request.

+Note: We have to be careful when comparing memory consumption of JVM services, because the JVM pre-allocates memory it does not actually use.
+Though the result is in the end the effect is the same: The container allocated memory that has to be available.

+The CPU computation advantage of Vertx can only be attributed to efficient processing of the requests, since in general all services had to process the same tasks.

 ## Resume